-The EPNS was established in 1923 to conduct a county-by-county survey of the place-names of England.
-The first county to be surveyed, Buckinghamshire, appeared in 1925.
+The English Place-Name Society (EPNS) was established in 1923 to conduct a county-by-county survey of the place-names of England.
+The first county survey of Buckinghamshire appeared in 1925.

-To date, the Survey has produced 90 volumes, the most recent being The Place-Names of Leicestershire Part VI, which appeared in 2014.
+To date, the Survey has produced 90 volumes, the most recent being The Place-Names of Leicestershire Part VI, published in 2014.
 Almost all English counties have been surveyed at least in part and work to complete the Survey is ongoing.